sftcd/openssl/esnistuff/code-review.md

 * ``SSL_OP_ECH_HARDFAIL`` - deleted that one - it made sense for ESNI but
 doesn't really for ECH
-* ``SSL_OP_ECH_GREASE`` - GOTHERE
+* ``SSL_OP_ECH_GREASE`` - documented
-* ``SSL_OP_ECH_TRIALDECRYPT``
+* ``SSL_OP_ECH_TRIALDECRYPT`` - documented

-There are also prototypes for the ECH callbacks and for outer ALPN.
-Maybe we should generalise sone outer API some, not sure.
-Or, at least move the outer SNI to an API like that for ALPNs.
-(Currently outer SNI is handled in the same way we did ESNI but that mightn't be sensible any more.)
+There were also prototypes for the ECH callbacks and for setting outer ALPN - I moved those to ech.h for now.
+(All of ech.h might end up in ssl.h eventually, but not yet.)

 ## ``./include/openssl/pem.h``

+Just defines ECHCONFIG as a PEM string, so that's fine.

 ## ``./include/openssl/ech.h``

+**TODO: revisit this when more nitty ones done.**

 ## ``./include/openssl/tls1.h``

+Just defines the extension type codes for TLS, so that's fine.
+(Note that the WG process of changing these per-interop target means this'll change as we do that, and we might have two different values for some time-windows if we want to support both old/new at once.)

 ## ``./include/openssl/ssl.h``

-See ssl.h.in above.
+See ssl.h.in above, this one's generated from that.

 ## ``./crypto/ec/asm/ecp_nistz256-armv4.pl``

+Ah.
+I'll try this as a separate commit in a minute...

 ## ``./ssl/ssl_sess.c``
 ## ``./ssl/tls13_enc.c``
 ## ``./ssl/s3_lib.c``